 A few months ago I signed up for the “Living Well with Chronic Pain” workshop that’s put on a few times a year by my HMO.
 It’s a six-week course that meets once a week.
 I figure it would be helpful to share the key insights from each session here, since I know a lot of my followers have similar issues and would like to benefit as well.

-The textbook for the workshop is Living a Healthy Life with Chronic Pain.
+The textbook for the workshop is Living a Healthy Life with Chronic Pain (affiliate link).
 It also comes with a pain-management exercise audiobook on CD.

 Most of the members of the workshop are, unsurprisingly, retirees with various geriatric or generally age-related issues, but there are a few folks around my age who are primarily recovering from injuries or managing the symptoms of various chronic conditions.
 As far as I am aware I am the only attendee there due to chronic overuse injuries.
 But the actual subject matter under discussion is mostly on the day-to-day management strategies independent of medical treatment and so forth.
 Basically, it’s a complementary course intended to help with the neurological issues that perpetuate chronic pain as opposed to finding specific treatments for underlying physical symptoms.